Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Designing prompts as graph nodes.

-- Memory patterns: short-term versus persisted context.
+- Memory patterns: distinguishing between short-term and persisted context.

 Branching, Control Flow, and Error Handling